Burny Myrick Original

 A greeting card company is publishing his paintings of the Mississippi.
 Oxmoor House has brought out the series in gift book form.

-'The Timeless River,' published by the book division of Southern Living magazine, is a large volume, rich in color reproductions of Myrick's paintings and studies.
+"The Timeless River," published by the book division of Southern Living magazine, is a large volume, rich in color reproductions of Myrick's paintings and studies.
 They depict life on the Mississippi from 1850 to 1900.
-Excerpts from the works of Mark Twain, the river's earthy poet laureate, anchor the art in time and place while celebrating its sense of the eternal.

 Myrick, who was born in Mississippi, would like to create works that appeal to both North and South, but he discovered -- especially when dealing with the Civil War -- that it was a near impossible endeavor.